-I wrote about this in part 8 of my "Composition Issues" series that I posted last August, and, because I know that at least one of you is feeling stuck right now, I thought I would revisit and significantly expand the part of that blog that deals with this issue:
+I wrote about this in part 8 of my "Composition Issues" series that I posted last August, and, because I know that at least one of you is feeling stuck right now, I thought I would revisit and significantly expand the part of my earlier blog post that deals with this issue:

-There is no simple solution for feeling stuck, so you may need to try several approaches until you discover one (or more) that helps you get out of your predicament.
-Here are some options:
+There is no "one size fits all" solution for when you are stuck, so you may need to try several approaches until you discover one (or more) that helps you get out of your predicament.
+Here are some options to consider:

 - When feeling stuck, we tend to focus our energies on getting unstuck from that point forwards.
-It sometimes turns out that the root of the problem was much earlier in the composition.
-We may need to go back several pages to identify the point where things began to go awry, and then 'fix' it from that point forwards.
-We may need to scrap (or at least set aside) several pages of music, but it will be worth it if doing so results in a better piece.
+If we get stuck at bar 100, for example, we tend to spend days trying to progress past bar 100 in a way that makes musical sense.
+It may be, however, that the root of the problem occurred much earlier in the composition; we may need to go back several pages to identify the point where things began to go awry – such as bar 70 – and write a new continuation that improves the piece from that point forwards.
+We may need to scrap (or at least set aside) several pages of music, but it will be worth doing if it results in a better piece.
+And sometimes the music you removed turns out to fit nicely in a different section, or even in a different piece.

 - Take a break – do something else for a while.
 Frequently all we need is a different perspective, which may be gained by simply not thinking about the piece for a couple of days.

 - Lower the bar!
 Stop trying to write great (or even good) music!
 We can sometimes put too much pressure on ourselves when we do that.
 You may have to lower your level of expectations in order to finish the piece.
-You can always come back to it later, if you wish, and tinker away at sections that are less than you feel they could be.
-But frankly, my advice is generally to finish the piece, then start your next piece; your tenth composition will likely be better than your first one, or your first few, but you won't get to your tenth composition until you finish the one on which you are currently working!
+You can always return to your composition later if you wish, and improve sections that are less than you feel they could or should be.
+But frankly, my advice is generally to finish the piece, and then move on to your next piece; your tenth composition will likely be better than your first one, or your first few, but you won't get to your tenth composition until you finish the first nine!
+Beethoven's first published works, the three Opus 1 piano trios, were not his first compositions; he had written over one hundred works before that.
+Nobody ever started out writing great music; it takes time to become a good composer.

-- Listen to other compositions that are in some way similar to yours.
+Another way of gaining perspective on your music is to play it for others (your teacher, another teacher, your classmates, a non-musician) to see what they might suggest — but make it clear that you REALLY want their honest reactions/suggestions, as opposed to a pat on the back.
+While it can be encouraging to receive compliments on your music, sometimes what we need most is an honest critique.
+I have received some great suggestions about my music from my wife, who is not a musician.
+Not all feedback you receive will be equally useful, but even suggestions you reject (or comments with which you disagree) are sometimes helpful if they cause you to reconsider some aspect of your composition, and if doing so makes the piece better.
+Part of making good decisions is discerning when to take advice and when to reject it. - Listen to other compositions that are in some way similar to yours.
 If you are writing a string quartet, listen to a few different models and study the scores as you do so.
-If you are writing for a non-standard collection of instruments, just listen to different examples of chamber music while studying the score.
+If you are writing for a non-standard collection of instruments, just listen to different examples of chamber music while studying the scores if possible.
 The models don't have to be of music composed in the last 50 years, but it probably would help if some were.
 Or just listen to any music, even if it has nothing to do with what you are writing; you may get some ideas that way.

 Challenges present opportunities for inspired solutions.